oracle-livelabs/adb/movie-stream-story-lite/predict-churn/predict-churn.md

     <if type="livelabs">Sign in with ``MOVIESTREAM`` using the password you created in "Lab 3: Create a Database User", Task 1, Step 5. </if><if type="freetier">Enter your Autonomous Database user credentials and click **Sign in.**

-    Please note that your user has to have the proper credentials for Oracle Machine Learning, described under "**Lab 3:** Create a Database user", at "**Task 2:** Update the user's profile to grant additional roles."</if>
+    Please note that your user must have the proper credentials for Oracle Machine Learning, described under "**Lab 3:** Create a Database user", at "**Task 2:** Update the user's profile to grant additional roles."</if>

     ![Oracle Machine Learning Notebooks sign-in page](images/oml-login-page.png " ")

-    Click **AutoML UI** on the Quick Actions menu.
+    Click **AutoML** on the Quick Actions menu.

     ![Churn AutoML Step 1 home menu](images/oml-churn-automl-home-menu.png " ")

-2. Build a machine learning model to predict churn.

-   In this step, you will use the Oracle Machine Learning (OML) AutoML UI provided with your Autonomous Database and its features to identify customers with a higher likelihood of churning from **Oracle MovieStream** streaming services to a different movie streaming company.

-   We have prepared the final table called `MOVIESTREAM_CHURN`, so now we can use it in our analysis.
+2. Create a new AutoML Experiment

-   You should see the OML AutoML UI Experiments menu, which should be empty.
-Let's create a **new experiment** by clicking the **Create** button indicated below.
+   An AutoML Experiment will generate a machine learning model.
+Let's create a **new experiment** by clicking the **Create** button as indicated below.

     ![Churn AutoML Step 2 main menu](images/oml-churn-automl-main-menu.png " ")

+3. Name the experiment

-    We need to give the new experiment a **name**, and optionally a description in the **comments** section.
-Type the name you would like to call it by and a description if you wish.
+    Give the new experiment a **name** and an optional a description

+4. Select the experiment's data source

-    Then, click the **magnifying glass icon** at the right of the **Data Source** field, so that we can find the table called `MOVIESTREAM_CHURN` that we have just created.
+    Previously, we prepared a `MOVIESTREAM_CHURN` table containing numerous attributes that should be helpful in predicting churn.
+Click the **magnifying glass icon** at the right of the **Data Source**:

     ![Churn AutoML Step 2 open data source](images/oml-churn-automl-open-data.png " ")